JanneMattila/some-questions-and-some-answers/q&a/azure_integration_services.md

 ## Discussion topics

 - Centralized vs. De-centralized
-  - Centralized at compoany level or Business Unit or Service Line integrations
+  - Centralized at company level or Business Unit or Service Line level
   - Specialized integration teams vs. cloud developers
 - RACI
-  - Are some integrations, e.g., most critical ones, managed by integration partner or in-house?
+  - Are some integrations, e.g., most critical ones, outsourced or self-managed?
 - 24x7 or 8x5 categorization
 - Business critical vs. Standard integrations
 - Cloud only, hybrid vs. On-premises
-  - Do you use same integration solution for integration scenarios?
+  - Do you use same integration solution for all integration scenarios?
   - Even if you have existing on-premises infrastructure?
     - Are you going to migrate these over to new solution?
 - Functional & Non-functional requirements